middlewares/reporting-logger/README.md

 [![Quality Score][ico-scrutinizer]][link-scrutinizer]
 [![Total Downloads][ico-downloads]][link-downloads]

 Middleware to log server-side reportings, like CSP messages or any javascript error.
-More info about [how collect javascript errors](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror)
+More info about [how collect javascript errors](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onerror).
+You may need also the [middlewares/payload](https://github.com/middlewares/payload) (or any other middleware with the same purpose) to parse the json of the body.

 ## Requirements